-NOTE: The student-created projects on this site do NOT represent research findings and/or generalizable knowledge.
-Rather, these projects represent these students’ pursuit of knowledge.
+Student-created projects on this site do not represent research findings and|or generalizable knowledge; rather, they represent the students’ pursuit of knowledge.

 German Colonialism Walking Tour with Josephine Apraku | Neues Museum | Jewish History & Culture Walking Tour with Adam Schonfeld | German Resistance Memorial | Under the Berlin Wall Walking Tour with Berliner Unterwelten | Die Mauer asisi Panorama | Graffiti & Street Art Walking Tour with Alternative Berlin | Urban Nation Museum | Queer Berlin Walking Tour with Mal Pool | Schwules*Museum | Poverty & Solidarity Walking Tour with Stefan Zollhauser | Museum des Kapitalismus | Graffiti Workshop with Berlin Massive | Several Days in the Life of the #FemGeniusesinBerlin